Multiple Subject Credential Program Admissions

 - Program application fee receipt, which is separate from the Cal State Apply fee.
 The program application fee can be paid here.

 - CBEST or Basic Skills Requirement results must be passed and uploaded to your application in order for your application to be considered complete.
-Please visit the CTC's website for more information on the CBEST or BSR, please click here .
-To register for the CBEST, please click here .
+Please visit the CTC's website for more information on the CBEST or BSR.
+You may register for the CBEST here.

 - Multiple Subject CSET results must be passed and uploaded to your application in order for your application to be considered complete.
 All three subtests must be passed prior to submitting your application.
-Visit the CTC's website to register for the Multiple Subject CSETs, please click here .
+Visit the CTC's website to register for the Multiple Subject CSETs.

 Two faculty recommendations are required for both the credential only and combined program.
 Recommendations are completed online in the "Recommendations" section of Quadrant 4 of the application.
 Letters of recommendation are welcome, but two recommendation forms are still required.

 - Credential only applicants: Applicants applying to the credential only program who have graduated over 4 years prior to the term they intend to begin the program are eligible to have a recommendation completed by an Alternative to Faculty, who may be a supervisor or employer.

 - Combined applicants: Applicants applying to the combined program may not have recommendations completed by an Alternative to Faculty.
-Combined applicants must also include the following statement in the "Personal Message/Notes" box prior to submitting their recommendation requests: "In the Evaluator Comments, please address the applicant’s potential for success in master’s degree program.”
+Combined applicants must also include the following statement in the "Personal Message/Notes" box prior to submitting their recommendation requests: "In the Evaluator Comments, please address the applicant’s potential for success in a master’s degree program.”

 - CPR certification that includes Child and Infant (Pediatric) modules and meets the criteria of the American Heart Association (AHA) or the American Red Cross (ARC).
 CPR in-person or online are allowed.
 CPR online must follow the guidelines set by the American Red Cross or American Heart Association in order to be acceptable.
 CPR certification must remain valid until completion of the program.